RoxanaRujac/Polynomial-Calculator/README.md

 # Polynomial-Calculator
 PolynomialCalculator is a Java-based application designed to perform a wide range of polynomial operations, including addition, subtraction, multiplication, division, derivation, and integration.
-The project follows the MVC (Model-View-Controller) architecture and uses Spring for the user interface.
+The project follows the MVC (Model-View-Controller) architecture and uses Swing for the user interface.
 It also includes unit testing with JUnit to ensure the correctness of operations.

 <img width="284" alt="{16E7527E-9D6C-43CE-A002-6DED36DC1585}" src="https://github.com/user-attachments/assets/1f8672ca-e876-4ba8-acc1-6a5fd2f75347" />